devopskube/devopskube-single-node/README.md

 To install CoreOS in a "non-cloud" environment like netcup, you do need to provide an adopted cloud-config.
 This cloud-config file contains the public SSH-key, so that you are able to access the server using SSH with a key.
 Be sure to generate this key and put the public part of it into the `ssh-authorized-keys` section of the cloud-config file.
 To be able to use this config-file, you do need to upload it to a server, where you can fetch this file via a wget, so that coreos can use it.
 If you don't know how to generate an SSH-key take a look into the [github help](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 An example can be found in the repository [devopskube-single-node](https://www.github.com/devopskube/devopskube-single-node/).

-In the cloud-config file you will furthermore find the public IP of the server, this needs to get adopted as well.
+In the [cloud-config](https://github.com/devopskube/devopskube-single-node/blob/master/cloud-config.yml) file you will furthermore find the public IP of the server, this needs to get adopted to your own needs as well.
 Right now it is defined as 192.168.0.1, which will not get routed to the internet.
 This file then needs to get copied to the instance, where you do like to install the coreos system.
-I put my personal file into my blog, where I can reach it during the further installation procedure via wget:
+All those files can be copied to the system using SCP.

 Afterwards the CoreOS installer can be called using the following commands: